AdamKasumovic/CSE404-ML-Project-SS23/README.md

 However, using a *WeightedRandomSampler* on our image *DataLoaders* fixed this nicely.

 Performing any form of validation on the image classifying models was met with very long training times (on the order of days), so we opted to settle for Resnet152's incredible train and test performance.
-Upon seeing what the Resnet152 model (which is included in *outputs/*) classifies incorrectly, most of the time we understand why.
-For instance, a Pokemon might be shaped like a rock but not be a Rock type, or there might be a tree in the background of the image, causing a Grass type classification.
+Upon seeing what our Resnet152 model (which is included in *outputs/* as a Python Pickle file) classifies incorrectly, most of the time we understand why.
+For instance, a Pokemon might be shaped like a rock but not be a Rock type, or there might be a tree in the background of the image, causing an erroneous Grass type classification.

 **Again, more comprehensive results are in the Jupyter notebook, but accuracies are put here for convenience.**